nahla-nee/cutils/docs/tcpServer.md

 intitializes the server, and sets the default buffer size for clients.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`cutilsTcpServer* cutilsTcpServerNew(size_t clientBufferSize)`

 Allocates a `cutilsTcpServer` and intializes it with `clientBufferSize`.

-This function returns a pointer to a `cutilsTcpServer` struct if no errors occured, or `NULL` if it failed to allocate memory for the struct, or initialize it.
+This function returns a pointer to a `cutilsTcpServer` struct if no errors occurred, or `NULL` if it failed to allocate memory for the struct, or initialize it.

 >`void cutilsTcpServerDeinit(cutilsTcpServer *server)`